LesleyLai/digital-garden/content/Concepts/size of a signal.md

   - signal energy
   - signal power
 ---
-# Size of a Signal

-The size of a signal indicates the largeness or strength of a signal.
+The **size of a signal** indicates the largeness or strength of a signal.
 Such a measurement must consider not only the signal magnitude, but also signal duration.

 Signal size can be measured in two ways: energy and power.
 Energy is used to measure aperiodic signals, while power is used for periodic signals.

 ## Signal Energy

 If we just integrate a signal $x(t)$, the positive and negative areas might cancel each other out.
 To address this, we define the signal size as the area under $|x(t)|^2$.
-This leads to the equation for *signal energy*:
+This leads to the equation for **signal energy**:

 $$
 E_x = \int_{t = -\infty}^\infty |x(t)|^2 \, dt